 Today’s U.S. farmers grow twice as much food as the previous generation did.
 They do so using less land, energy and water and producing fewer emissions.
 U.S. soybeans are being produced more efficiently than they were 30 years ago.
-From 1980 to 2011, total soybean production increased 96 percent, and the yield (bushels per planted acre) increased 55 percent.
-Part of that efficiency can be attributed to biotech-enhanced seedstock, which has grown from 77 percent of total soybean acres in 2002 to 94 percent in 2017.
+From 1980 to 2011, total soybean production increased 96%, and the yield (bushels per planted acre) increased 55%.
+Part of that efficiency can be attributed to biotech-enhanced seedstock, which has grown from 77% of total soybean acres in 2002 to 94% in 2018.

 What do soybean farmers provide?

 Feed.
 The livestock industry is the largest consumer of soybean meal.
 In fact, 97% of U.S. soybean meal goes to feed pigs, poultry and cattle.
 Animal agriculture is soybean farmers’ No. 1 customer.
 The soybean is the highest natural source of dietary fiber.
 A 60-pound bushel of soybeans yields about 48 pounds of protein-rich meal and 11 pounds of oil.